 When to Stop Using Xanax

 Few of the foregoing symptoms on their own are an accurate gauge that an overdose has occurred.
 However, Xanax users should pay close attention to how they feel during the several hours when any of those symptoms occur.
 If the symptoms persist, the best advice is to stop taking Xanax and refrain from consuming any other drugs or alcohol.
-If you’re struggling to quit using Xanax, a benzo addiction rehab center in San Antonio, TX, can help.
+If you’re struggling to quit using Xanax, a benzo addiction rehab center can help.

-Severe Side Effects of Xanax Indicating a Possible Overdose
+Severe Side Effects Indicate a Possible Overdose

 Some Xanax users will experience more severe side effects and extreme Xanax overdose symptoms.
 They include confusion and depression with thoughts of suicide.
 Unusual change in mood, along with memory problems and visual or auditory hallucinations, could be accompanied by memory problems and seizures.
 Xanax overdose symptoms can also include difficulty in breathing as well as yellowing of the eyes and skin.